91st-Aux-Team/MRC-Mission-Files/README.md

 3. **Select Mission:** Browse through the available missions and select the one you want to play.

-4. **Enjoy:** Immerse yourself in the Clone Wars universe and collaborate with your fellow clone troopers to accomplish your mission objectives.

 ## Feedback and Support

 Your feedback is essential in helping us improve our missions and the overall experience.
 If you encounter any issues, have suggestions, or simply want to engage with our community, feel free to open an [issue](https://github.com/91st-Aux-Team/MRC-Mission-Files/issues) on this repository.

 For direct support and discussions, you can also join our [Discord server](https://discord.gg/zqn5aq9) and connect with fellow members.

-Thank you for being a part of the 91st MRC Clone Wars Unit community!
-May the Force be with you on the battlefield.

 *Note: This project is not affiliated with or endorsed by Bohemia Interactive or Lucasfilm Ltd. This is a fan-created project for entertainment purposes.*